CleverCloud/warp10-ext-pulsarwriter/README.md

 WarpScript function to send data to a Pulsar topic.

-This extension is vaillable using warp10 fleet here https://warpfleet.senx.io/browse/com.clevercloud/warp10-ext-pulsarwriter
+This extension is available on WarpFleet: https://warpfleet.senx.io/browse/com.clevercloud/warp10-ext-pulsarwriter

 ## Example